 The Benefits of PHPs

 Although they are not as time-consuming as a residential treatment in which you live on the medical campus all day, PHPs are still very intense.
 They are in no way an optional step for people who are coming out of a residential treatment program.
-Although it might seem like the bulk of your work was done during residential treatment there is still much to explore.
+It might seem like the bulk of your work was done during residential treatment, but there is still much to explore.

 Suddenly coming from such a controlled environment to having no structure and often no therapeutic help is overwhelmingly a bad choice for most people with addiction disorders.
 This is why PHPs are so important.
 They are a bridge from complete structure to more freedom and individual choices.